davidgiven/fluxengine/README.md

 the board any more to make it work.
 If you built the hardware prior to then, you'll need to adjust it.

+**Another important note.** On 2019-06-03 I've revamped the build process and the (command line) user interface.
+It should be much nicer now, not least in that there's a single client binary with all the functionality in it.
+The interface is a little different, but not much.
+The build process is now better (simpler).
+See [the building](doc/building.md) and [using](doc/using.md) pages for more details.

 Where?
 ------